- Handling Copyright of Your Research Work

 - Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)

-If the fair dealing for education exemption is not applicable such as when you want to publish your research work, and you still wish to use third party copyrighted material, you need to:
+If the fair dealing exemption for research & private study is not applicable such as when you want to publish your research work, and you still wish to use third party copyrighted material, you need to:

 - Seek permission from the copyright holder - Even when using your own content, for example an article written by you, if published copyright will probably have been assigned to the publisher who may or may not allow the work to be used in another work, or

-- Use material already available under a Creative Commons licence or in a public domain, or
+- Use material already available under a Creative Commons licenses, or

 - Use material whose copyright has expired – In general, copyright expires at the end of the period of 50 years from the end of the calendar year in which the author dies.
 After expiry of copyright, the work can be treated as material in a public domain.
 Different types of work are subject to different copyright duration.
 Please refer to this page for details: http://www.ip.gov.hk/en/duration-of-copyright.html.